 Here are some exclusive content ideas you can add to your newsletter:

-Another effective way to monetize your newsletter is through sponsored content which is a common monetization strategy for content creators.
+Another effective way to monetize your newsletter is through sponsored content, a common monetization strategy for content creators.

 You can dedicate specific sections of your newsletter or even the entire issue.